 My cooking triumphs

 I have never learned to cook for one, and I like nothing better than cooking for a crowd.
 I love putting together church dinners, receptions and parties.
-Every other month I am head of a team from my church that cooks for and serves between 300 and 400 people at a food kitchen in Kansas City, Kansas.
-I'm responsible for planning the menu, purchasing the food, directing the cooking and assembly of the meals at the church, and the dishing up of the fruit, desserts and bread and serving the entree at the food kitchen.
+Six times a year I am head of a team from my church that cooks for and serves around 350 people at a food kitchen in Kansas City, Kansas.
+I'm responsible for planning the menu, purchasing the food, directing the cooking and assembly of the meals at the church, and overseeing the dishing up of the fruit, desserts and bread, entree and vegetables at the food kitchen.
 It's wonderful how a hot meal can put a smile on the face of someone who is hungry and homeless.